 On this Ecuador chocolate expedition, we will learn about cacao growing and chocolate making from passionate farmers who are committed to preserving Ecuador’s renowned nacional cacao varietal using sustainable agricultural practices.
 While we will see Ecuador through a chocolate lens, we will also enjoy its many natural wonders and cultural traditions.
 Highlights include a stay in the cloud forest of Mindo, a drive along the waterfall route on the way to the Amazon rainforest, a visit with an indigenous family, delicious meals made with regional ingredients, hiking, birding and many other local adventures.

-Our trip leader, Chocolopolis Founder Lauren Adler, is a renowned chocolate expert and pioneer in the craft chocolate industry who will lead us in tastings of chocolate throughout our journey and provide additional chocolate education, as we delve into different styles of chocolate from rustic to refined.
+Our trip leader and renowned chocolate expert, Jenny Samaniego, Founder of Conexión Chocolate, a company which produces bean-to-bar chocolate using cacao from many different regions in Ecuador, will lead us in tastings of chocolate throughout our journey and provide additional chocolate education, as we delve into different styles of chocolate from rustic to refined.